Masmiseim36/nxpSDK/boards/mekmimx8qx/driver_examples/wdog32/readme.txt

 #### Note! ####
 1. The M4 WDOG will reboot the partition that contains the M4 core.
 The Partition need correctly configured for the M4 core.
-   When using imx-mkimage build the bootable image, add "-px" where "x" can be 1,3 to configure the partition for M4 core.
+   When using imx-mkimage build the bootable image, add "-flags 0x200000" for the first container and add "-p3" to configure the partition for M4 core.
-   (1) If only boot M4 core, use -p1 for the M4 image.
-Such as the availabe targets in imx-mkimage:flash_cm4.
+   (1) If only boot M4 core, use -p3 for the M4 image.
+For example,
+        flash_m4: $(MKIMG) $(AHAB_IMG) scfw_tcm.bin m4_image.bin
+        ./$(MKIMG) -soc QX -rev B0 -dcd skip -append $(AHAB_IMG) -c -flags 0x200000 -scfw scfw_tcm.bin -p3 -m4 m4_image.bin 0 0x34FE0000 -out flash.bin
    (2) If boot M4 core with A core, use -p3 for M4 core.
 And add -flags 0x200000 for the first container.
 Such as the availabe targets in imx-mkimage:flash_linux_m4.

    For more information about the reset, please refer to System Controller Firmware Porting Guide.